 Good verbal and written communication skills

-The successful Home Care Assistant will receive an excellent salary of £14.50 per hour.
-We currently have permanent full time mix of shifts available.
+The successful Support Worker will receive and excellent salary of £12.60 per hour and the annual salary of £23,587.20 per annum.
+This exciting position is a permanent full time role for 36 hours a week working through day shifts.
 In return for your hard work and commitment you will receive the following generous benefits: